 If you’re interested in severing one or more pieces of property to sell, or give to a family member, you’ll need to fill out a Land Severance Application.
 This is a service provided by the County of Wellington.

-Owners are encouraged to install mailboxes at the maximum usable distance from the edge of the roadway.
-Ensure your mailbox is secured tightly on a sturdy post.
-Before installing or replacing a mailbox on the Township roadside, please refer to Canada Post’s Rural Mailbox Guidelines as well as the Township’s Mailbox Guidelines.
+Before installing or replacing a mailbox on the Township roadside, please refer to Canada Post’s Rural Mailbox Guidelines as well as the Township’s Mailbox Policy.
 Homeowners are responsible for repairing/replacing mailboxes and posts that are damaged by a snow plow.